-The Boston Harbor Ecosystem Network (formerly Boston Harbor Habitat Coalition) is comprised of individuals and organizations with interest in protecting, restoring, and educating the public about estuarine resources within the MassBays Metro Boston region.
-It was formed during the creation of the Boston Harbor Habitat Atlas in 2011, and continues to convene to discuss topics of mutual interest to participants.
+The Boston Harbor Ecosystem Network (formerly Boston Harbor Habitat Coalition) is comprised of individuals and organizations with interest in protecting, restoring, and educating the public about estuarine resources within the Metro Boston region the MassBays National Estuary Program.
+You can read more about Metro Boston area watersheds and habitats here.

 The BHEN meets twice a year to learn about and discuss Network and other related projects, to network with others, and to learn from experts and practitioners about best practices in estuary health and management.
 To subscribe to the BHEN e-newsletter, click here.
-You can also join the BHEN discussion listserv, and/or follow it on Facebook.
+You can also follow it on Facebook.

 November 2, 2017

 - Amy Schofield, Boston Water and Sewer Commission – Utilizing DNA Markers and Pharmaceuticals to Identify Human Causes of Fecal Contamination in Stormwater Discharges

 May 11, 2017

 - Ed Reiner, US EPA – Opportunities and constraints for mitigating environmental impacts from the I-95 abandoned highway embankment fill at Rumney Marsh in Revere and Saugus, Massachusetts

 - Brad Chase, MA Division of Marine Fisheries – Diadromous fish restoration in the Metro Boston region